SpocWiki/_public/schema.org/predicate/Durations/has_duration_of_cooking.md

 - [has_duration_of_cooking::P#Y#M#W#DT#H#M#s.fff] or
 - [ #has_/duration/_of_cooking::P#Y#M#W#DT#H#M#s.fff] with the [ISO_8601-Duration Format](../../../ISO/ISO_8601-Date_Time) .

-The time it takes to actually cook the dish, in &lt;a href="http://en.wikipedia.org/wiki/ISO_8601"&gt;ISO 8601 duration format&lt;/a&gt;.
+The time it takes to actually cook the dish, in [ISO 8601 duration format](http://en.wikipedia.org/wiki/ISO_8601).

 Formal Predicate:
 [domain::Recipe]